-As the summer ramps up and we find ourselves in the middle of a heatwave, keeping your garden well-watered can be a concern when also faced with rising costs in all areas of our lives.
+As we head deeper into summer and we find ourselves potentially facing more heatwaves, keeping your garden well-watered can be a concern when also faced with rising costs in all areas of our lives.
 But it is possible to save money and keep your garden looking good.

 Plant drought tolerant plants.
 With the increase in heat waves in this country, it is well worth investigating how much water a plant needs and investing in plants that need less.
 Find out more about which plants to use through the RHS.